Fragtality/PilotsDeck/README.md

 <br/><br/>
 ## Troubleshooting
 If you encounter the Issue that although the Plugin and its Actions are displayed in the StreamDeck Software but you can not configure any Action because the Dropdown Inputs for e.g. Action Types and Images are not filled: it is very likely that the Executable and/or its DLLs are blocked by some Security Mechanic.
+The Dropdowns not working is only the "first Symptom" - the Actions/Buttons on the StreamDeck will generally not work in the Sim!<br/>
 One Reason could be the Windows Explorer / Zip Folder Mechanic for "Files downloaded from the Internet".
-Run that in Powershell:
+Run that in Powershell (change <USERNAME> accordingly):
 ```powershell
 dir -Path C:\Users\<USERNAME>\AppData\Roaming\Elgato\StreamDeck\Plugins\com.extension.pilotsdeck.sdPlugin -Recurse | Unblock-File
 ```
 If that is not the Culprit, check your AV Scanner and try if it works if you add an Exception for the Plugin.
-With Avast this is not neccessary (does only a thourough "Cyber Scan" upon first Launch), but other AV Scanners might behave differently and just silently block it!
+With Avast this is not neccessary (does only a thourough "Cyber Scan" upon first Launch, requiring to restart the StreamDeck Software), but other AV Scanners might behave differently and just silently block it!<br/>And it is not only File-Scanning: Security-Tools / Firewalls blocking Network-Traffic could also be the Reason!
+The Connection between StreamDeck Software and it's Plugins is done via local WebSockets.<br/><br/>
+If it still doesn't work, contact me on one of the Plattforms / Forums!
+To help you I'll need:
+- The Version of the Plugin you have downloaded
+- Your latest StreamDeck Log File (StreamDeck0.log in %appdata%\Elgato\StreamDeck\logs)
+- Your latest PilotsDeck Log File (PilotsDeckYYYYMMDD.log int the \log Directory of the Plugin).
+- If that does not exist: First tell me, so I know you did not forget :laughing:<br/>
+ Second: Try to run the Exectuable manually via PowerShell / Commandline and copy or make a Screenshot of the Output.
 <br/><br/>
 ## License
 Published under [MIT License](https://github.com/Fragtality/PilotsDeck/blob/master/LICENSE).<br/>